nms-scribe/cosmopoeia/docs/generated/Commands.md

 * `--tile-count <TILE_COUNT>` — The rough number of tiles to generate for the image

   Default value: `10000`
+* `--world-shape <WORLD_SHAPE>` — The "shape" of the world for generating points, calculating distance, area, etc

+  Default value: `cylinder`

+  Possible values:
+  - `cylinder`:
+    This world wraps around so that west and east meet (at 180E,180W), and weird dimensional distortions cause the north and south bounds (90N, 90S) to meet at a single point.
+This is the simplest representation of a world, and is fine for small regions near the middle of the world, but gets weird further north and south.
+It is also good for representing a flat world
+  - `sphere`:
+    A world on a sphere, with longitude distances becoming closer together at higher latitudes until they reach the poles.
+This is not quite the same as Earth, but it is close enough

 * `--seed <SEED>` — Seed for the random number generator, note that this might not reproduce the same over different versions and configurations of nfmt
 * `--overwrite-tiles` — If true and the [<$layer>] layer already exists in the file, it will be overwritten.
 Otherwise, an error will occur if the layer exists